Chart Color Schemes

 Toronto has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Four projects have been identified by AreaSearch as potentially impacting the area: Toronto Foreshore Revitalisation, 114-120 Cary Street Mixed Use Development, 136-138 Brighton Avenue Apartment Development, and Rathmines Park Transformation.
+Four projects identified by AreaSearch are expected to impact the area: Toronto Foreshore Revitalisation, 114-120 Cary Street Mixed Use Development, 136-138 Brighton Avenue Apartment Development, and Rathmines Park Transformation.

 Professional plan users can use the search below to filter and access additional projects.